Why Addictive Drugs Are So Dangerous

 What is it that these drugs change in the brain, so deeply that willpower can't reverse it?

-The answer is the dopamine reward circuit.
+The heart of it is what happens in the dopamine reward circuit.
 Dopamine is the brain's signal that says "something good just happened."
 A tasty meal, the satisfaction after exercise, a moment of closeness with someone, finishing a project.
 These natural rewards set the everyday baseline of dopamine.

 The brain pushes back to stay balanced.
 It reduces the number of dopamine receptors.
 If the incoming signal is too loud, shrink the listeners.
 It's a natural adaptation to preserve homeostasis.